 [FOR CONNECTICUT RESIDENTS ONLY]

 I do not provide crisis counseling.
-If you are in crisis, please dial 2-1-1 in any state to be connected with a crisis counselor who can speak to you and then direct you to the appropriate resources in your area.
+If you are in crisis, please dial 2-1-1 in any state or text HOME to 741741 to be connected with a trained crisis counselor.

 Frequently Asked Questions